mdminhazulhaque/bangladeshi-parcel-tracker/README.md

 This package is not officially affiliated with any of the courier services.
 It's an independent tool created to help developers integrate parcel tracking functionality into their applications.

-**Note**: The current implementation includes placeholder/mock data for demonstration purposes.
-Real implementations would require proper HTTP requests and HTML/API parsing specific to each courier service's tracking system.
+The package uses publicly available tracking APIs and websites to fetch parcel information.
+Please use responsibly and respect the terms of service of each courier provider.